almarklein/wasmfun/README.md

 like a calculator, which is compiled to WASM.

 **brainfuck**
 A compiler of brainfuck to WASM.
-TODO

 **zoof1:**
 An experimental language with a very friendly syntax that compiles to WASM.